manuel-serrano/bigloo/doc/vector.md

 ------------

 ### make-vector ###
-Creates a vector of size `k`, initializes it with `obj`, which defaults to `#unspecified`.
+Creates a vector of size `len`, initializes it with `fill`, which defaults to `#unspecified`.

 ### vector ###